Breastfeeding Challenges

 Solutions

 It’s easy to lose confidence in your breast milk supply, especially when your baby has developmental spurts, common at three to four weeks.
-You may worry she’s increased her feeds because you’re not producing enough breast milk, but if your baby continues to have her regular number of wet and dirty nappies – see breastfeeding: what to expect in the first month – she’s most likely breastfeeding more frequently for comfort.
+You may worry she’s increased her feeds because you’re not producing enough breast milk, but if your baby continues to have her regular number of wet and dirty diapers – see breastfeeding: what to expect in the first month – she’s most likely breastfeeding more frequently for comfort.
 It’s easy for her to become overwhelmed by all the new sights and sounds around her, and breastfeeding makes her feel safe.4

 Solutions 4,5